List of psychoactive plants: Cannabinoids

-Species of the genus Cannabis, known colloquially as marijuana, including Cannabis sativa and Cannabis indica, are popular psychoactive plants that are often used medically and recreationally.
-The principal psychoactive substance in Cannabis, tetrahydrocannabinol (THC), contains no nitrogen, unlike many (but not all) other psychoactive substances (Note: Other psychoactive compounds without nitrogen atoms include kavalactones and salvinorins, known from kava and Salvia divinorum, respectively.) and is not an indole, tryptamine, phenethylamine, anticholinergic (deliriant) or dissociative drug.
+Species of the genus Cannabis, known colloquially as marijuana, including Cannabis sativa and Cannabis indica, are psychoactive plants that are often used both medically and recreationally.
+The principal psychoactive substance in Cannabis is tetrahydrocannabinol (THC).
+THC contains no nitrogen, unlike many other psychoactive substances (Note: Other psychoactive compounds without nitrogen atoms include kavalactones and salvinorins, known from kava and Salvia divinorum, respectively.) and is not an indole, tryptamine or phenethylamine.
 THC is just one of more than 100 identified cannabinoid compounds in Cannabis, which also include cannabinol (CBN) and cannabidiol (CBD).

-Cannabis plants vary widely, with different strains producing dynamic balances of cannabinoids (THC, CBD, etc.) and yielding markedly different effects.
+Cannabis strains vary widely with some producing dynamic balances of cannabinoids (THC, CBD, etc.) and yielding markedly different effects.
 Popular strains are often hybrids of C. sativa and C. indica.

 The medicinal effects of cannabis are widely studied, and are active topics of research both at universities and private research firms.
 Many jurisdictions have laws regulating or prohibiting the cultivation, sale and/or use of medical and recreational cannabis.